 Whole Child Development

-Learning music helps children develop speech and vocabulary, listening skills, motor skills, social skills and cognitive skills.
+Learning music promotes whole child development as it helps children develop speech and vocabulary, listening skills, motor skills, social skills and cognitive skills.

 Music education does not just make children more musical; it unleashes their creative powers.